 This proposal has been prepared at the request of Grainger plc and outlines the implementation of case management functionality in Grainger’s Salesforce org that will guide users through new business processes arising from legislation to be introduced in the anticipated Renters’ Rights Bill.

-This proposal outlines Open Box’s approach to the project, including the scope of delivery, approach, project governance, the project team, indicative timelines, and pricing.
+This proposal outlines Open Box’s approach to the project, including the scope of delivery, delivery methodology, project governance, the project team, indicative timelines, and pricing.
+This document does not provide a solution design which will be delivered in the next project phase.

 The Business Opportunity

 The Renters’ Rights Bill overhauls the formal rent challenge process, eliminating the risk to tenants of contesting rent increases.
 A systemised process to manage these challenges is necessary to ensure that all relevant information is captured in order to suitably motivate for the rent increase, identify undue tribunal delays that may be challenged, and keep a record of lessons learned and tribunal reasoning that may inform future rent-setting strategy and bolster future cases.